Xilinx/Vitis_Libraries/graph/docs/src/guide_L2/kernels/LouvainFast.rst

 1. undirected graph
 2. compressed sparse column (COO) format

-The algorithm implemention is shown as the figure below:
+The algorithm implementation is shown in the following figure:

 Figure 1 : Louvain calculate modularity architecture on FPGA